chinamike65/hugo-tuolesi/content/book3/book3en.md

 The above is a precious human body with the eight virtues.

-Relying on a human body with the eight virtues to practice the Dharma, it is very comfortable, very happy, relatively relaxed, liberating and attaining Buddhahood Dharmaster.
+Relying on a human body with the eight virtues to practice the Dharma, it is very comfortable, very happy, relatively relaxed, liberating and attaining Buddhahood faster.

 When the conditions are met, it will be very convenient and easy to forgive others.